Where to eat in Granada Like a Local – Best Restaurants in Granada

 Situated in a medieval building in the center of Granada, El Granado Hostel is a perfect place to chill out while visiting the historic city of Granada.
 Prices start at 16€ per night. – Check hostels here

 Mid-range accommodation in Spain generally tends to be family-run businesses often located within historic buildings.
-Mid-range hotels offer guests a combination of value-for-money and often feature bigger rooms and more amenities.
+Mid-range hotels offer guests a combination of value for money and often feature bigger rooms and more amenities.

 Set in a 19th-century building, the Hotel Inglaterra*** is close to Granda’s main attractions and eateries; this is an excellent hotel for exploring the Albaicin on foot.
 Prices start from 45€ per night. – Check hotels here